Effective Date: 3 Aug 2021

 Assignment: We reserve the right to assign or transfer our rights and obligations under this Agreement.
 These terms are personal to you and, as a result, you may not, without the written consent of Ancestry, assign or transfer any of your rights and obligations under this Agreement.
 There shall be no third-party beneficiaries to this Agreement.

-If Ancestry is Acquired: If Ancestry or its businesses are acquired or transferred to another entity (in whole or part and including in connection with bankruptcy or similar proceedings), Ancestry has the right to share your Personal Information, User Provided Content and Additional User Information with that entity.
+If Ancestry is Acquired: If Ancestry or its businesses are acquired or transferred to another entity (in whole or part and including in connection with bankruptcy or similar proceedings), Ancestry has the right to share your Personal Information, User Provided Content with that entity.
 These Terms will continue to apply to the Services until you receive notification of changes to the Terms or Services.

 Severability: Except as explicitly provided herein, the unenforceability of any section or clause in these Terms will not affect the enforceability of the remaining Terms.
 We may replace any unenforceable section or clause with a similar one that is enforceable.

 No Waiver: Our failure to enforce any provision of these Terms is not a waiver of our rights under that provision.